johannesfrimberger/CarND-Advanced-Lane-Lines/README.md

 `main.py -s config.yaml`

-It will detect lanes for images and/or videos with the settings choosen in the `config.yaml` file.
+It will detect lanes for images and/or videos with the settings chosen in the `config.yaml` file.

 ###Camera Calibration